-Source: Authors’ calculations using the latest LSMS data.
+Source: Authors’ calculations using the nationally representative household survey data.

 A helpful feature of the typology in Table A.1 is that it has an implicit spatial dimension.
 Commercial farming is more likely to be found in areas with good agricultural potential; quick access to urban markets may also be important, especially for the production of high value but perishable commodities.
 Nonfarm income earning opportunities for diversifying household income are more likely in areas with good access to roads and urban centers.
 Subsistence farmers might be expected to concentrate in less favored areas with poor agricultural potential and poor market access.
-Since agricultural potential and access to markets and urban centers can be mapped, it is possible to use spatially referenced data on these variables to identify areas on maps where different types of small farms are likely to be concentrated.
+Since agricultural potential and access to markets and urban centers can be mapped, it is possible to use spatially-referenced data on these variables to identify geographic areas where different types of small farms are likely to be concentrated.

 The approach is illustrated in Figure A.1 for Tanzania.
-Here the country has been segmented into spatial units by overlaying maps of agricultural potential with distance to a marketing center with at least 100,000 people.
+Here the country has been segmented into spatial units by overlaying maps of agricultural potential with time of travel to a marketing center with at least 100,000 people.
 Agricultural potential is assessed as suitability for rainfed farming using data on soils, temperature and rainfall.
-For simplicity, only low and high values are used for each segmenting variable, and this leads to four types of segments: lo-lo, lo-hi, hi-lo, and hi-hi, in terms of agricultural potential and market access, respectively.
+For simplicity, only two categories (low and high) are used for each segmenting variable, and this leads to four types of segments: lo-lo, lo-hi, hi-lo, and hi-hi, in terms of agricultural potential and market access, respectively.

 More refined analysis is of course possible, but even this coarse level of spatial segmentation shows some interesting relationships in terms of locating different types of small farms.
-Table A.3 cross-tabulates the percentage of each of the five small farm types against the four different types of spatial segments.
+Table A.3 cross-tabulates the percentage of each of the five small farm types against four spatial segments.
 We do not attempt to map the households to individual spatial units on the map because the sample sizes are too small.
-But even at an aggregate level, some patterns can be observed.
-For example, pre-commercial farms are more concentrated in LoLo and HiLo areas, suggesting that they are being held back from becoming more successful commercial farms by poor market access, and sometimes also by agricultural potential.
+But, even at an aggregate level, some patterns can be observed.
+For example, pre-commercial farms are more concentrated in areas of low market access and low agricultural potential (LoLo) and in HiLo areas, suggesting that they are being held back from becoming more successful commercial farms by poor market access, and sometimes also by agricultural potential.
 Specialized commercial farms are more concentrated in HiLo areas, suggesting that market access may be a constraint for them too.
-Surprisingly, few specialized commercial farmers are concentrated in the HiHi , seemingly because in those areas with good access to urban nonfarm opportunities they either become diversified commercial farms or transition households.
+Surprisingly, few specialized commercial farmers are concentrated in the HiHi spatial segment, seemingly because in those areas with good access to urban nonfarm opportunities they either become diversified commercial farms or transition households.
 Subsistence farmers are more concentrated in LoHi and HiLo areas, but are also well represented in the other spatial segments too.
 It would seem that factors other than agricultural potential and urban access are helping to keep these households poor.
 Much richer results can be expected with more disaggregated levels of spatial definition, and by mapping households into spatial units at regional rather than national levels.
 This work is ongoing for Tanzania and several other African countries, and could be used as aid in targeting future development assistance to small farms.

-Within spatial areas, further disaggregation of households is possible using household surveys and local knowledge.
+Within specific geographic areas, further disaggregation of households is possible using survey data and local knowledge.
 The private sector, for example, already uses local knowledge to identify farmers with whom it can do business, and many NGO and social protection agencies are experienced at selecting poor and women farmers for inclusion in their development/protection projects.
 However, NGOs and the public sector are less experienced in identifying areas and farmers who are best served by a farm business approach.